 Before the first bastards, and outside of the metastasising spread of this bastard civilisation, non-bastards were common, indeed the rule.
 In the distant past, there were no bastards at all.
 Certainly there were times of privation, there were bursts of anger, there was childlike huffing and puffing and the glimmerings of ego, but the full-blown bastard was nowhere to be found.
 So what happened?

 Let’s start by reminding ourselves what ‘bastard’ means.
-We used to say it was someone born out of wedlock, but it makes more sense to say out of ‘love’.
+We used to say it was someone born out of wedlock.
+This only became a stigma when the institutional church got their hands on marriage and made such births ‘illegitimate’ or ‘low’.
+Today, and here, the word means despicable, insensitive, selfish.
+Not ‘born out of wedlock’, but ‘born without love’.
 A bastard has not really ever been loved and is unfamiliar with the unconditional reality of true love.
 Unconditional means that it requires no condition to exist.
-Relatively, in the measurable world, I love you because you are my wife, because you are my daughter, because you make me laugh, etc, etc. Absolutely, or ultimately, however, I love you for no reason at all.
+Relatively, in the measurable world, I love you because you are my wife, because you are my daughter, because you make me laugh, because you’ve done well, etc. Absolutely, or ultimately, however, I love you for no reason at all.
 I just love and you are just lovable.
-This shared experience — subtler really than anything we normally call a ‘feeeling’, but extraordinarily potent and vivid — releases one’s grip on the relative things and conditions and ideas and objects of the ordinary self, the conditions that I think I need to be okay, and provides access to an absolute state of unconditional okayness.
+This shared experience—subtler really than anything we normally call a ‘feeling’, but extraordinarily potent and vivid—releases one’s grip on the relative things and conditions and ideas and objects of the ordinary self, the conditions that I think I need to be okay, and provides access to an absolute state of unconditional okayness.

 This is our original state, that children and primal people live in.
 But around ten thousand years something intervened.
 Somehow the conditions became more important than the unconditional.
 Men and women started to need things to be content; security, pleasure, excitement, power.
 Unconditional okayness began to recede until it became ‘abstract’ and the non-bastard life we lived together became mythic, a story, unreal.